jmulet/moodle-tiny_widgethub/docs/examples.md

 1. Specify `item_selector` as a CSS selector that returns a list of DOM elements; one per item.
 Then, use the `bind` key in the fields as usual.
 Note that in this mode, the `bind` key refers to each element in the returned list, not to the widget’s root element.
 This method creates a binding for every field and for each item in the list.

-2. Alternatively, `remove item_selector` and define a `bind` property as an object with `get(e: E): V` and `set(e: E, v: V)` functions.
-Here, `e` is the widget root element, and `v` is an array of objects.
+2. Alternatively, `remove item_selector` and define a `bind` property as an object with `getValue(el: HTMLElement): V` and `setValue(el: HTMLElement, v: V)` functions.
+Here, `el` is the widget root element, and `v` is an array of objects.
 String-based bindings are not supported in this case.
 Using this mechanism, the previous example would be implemented as:

 ````yml
 ···